-If prices or quotes are not available for an instrument or a similar instrument, fair value is generally determined using valuation models that consider relevant transaction data such as maturity and use as inputs market-based or independently sourced parameters.
-Where this is the case the price verification process described above is applied to the inputs to those models.
+If prices or quotes are not available for an instrument or a similar instrument, fair value is generally determined using valuation models that consider relevant transaction terms such as maturity and use as inputs market-based or independently sourced parameters.
+Where this is the case the price verification process described above is applied to the inputs in those models.

 Under JPMorgan Chase's Estimations and Model Risk Management Policy, the Model Risk function reviews and approves new models, as well as material changes to existing models, prior to implementation in the operating environment.
-In certain circumstances, the head of JPMorgan Chase's Model Risk function may grant exceptions to JPMorgan Chase's policy to allow a model to be used prior to review or approval.
+In certain circumstances exceptions may be granted to JPMorgan Chase's policy to allow a model to be used prior to review or approval.
 JPMorgan Chase's Model Risk function may also require the user to take appropriate actions to mitigate the model risk if it is to be used in the interim.
 These actions will depend on the model and may include, for example, limitation of trading activity.